Barcelona Holidays & City Breaks

 Events in Barcelona

 Sónar: Held across three days (and three nights!) in June, Barcelona hosts one of the world’s best dance music festivals.
-Tickets must be purchased well in advance.
+Tickets go on sale in September, but don’t normally sell out until much closer to the time.

 La Mercè: 21-24 September is when Barcelona honours its patron saint with live music concerts in its plazas, Catalan folk dancing, a parade, daring human towers and a firework display.

 Nadal (Christmas): December’s festivities include the Fira de Santa Lucia, a large open-air market.
-Taking place around the main cathedral, this is a great opportunity to shop for handmade crafts and local decorations including traditional nativity figurines.
+Taking place around Barcelona Cathedral, this is a great opportunity to shop for handmade crafts and local decorations including traditional nativity figurines.

 Barcelona safety and security